Project Materials

 At the beginning of any established business contract is the employment relationship that unites employees and employers in order to sell labor, with both parties pursuing a common interest in establishing the employment relationship (Budd & Bhave, 2008).

 In an employment relationship, both the employer and the employee exchange their value to produce an additional value for the business and its clients (Gaile & Sumilo, 2016).
-The external environment context of the employment connection defines two actors to this interaction: the and the individual.
+The external environment context of the employment connection defines two actors to this interaction: the organization and the individual.

 The organization is the employer of labor who establishes the organization of work for defined aims to ensure the viability of the company.
 This is due to the fact that the employer and employee are not static; they evolve, develop, and interact within their surroundings and workplace (Gaile & Sumilo, 2016).